survar-23/powerbi_basic_case_study/README.md

 # powerbi_basic_case_study

-The aim of this case study is to effectively manage multiple tables by extracting data from various sources and establishing and managing relationships between them using DAX syntax."
+The goal of this case study is to efficiently manage multiple tables within Power BI by extracting data from diverse sources.
+It focuses on establishing and managing relationships between these tables using DAX (Data Analysis Expressions) to enable dynamic reporting and data analysis.